PRADA: Probability-Ratio-Based Attribution and Detection of Autoregressive-Generated Images: Evaluation

 \subsection{Detection Evaluation}

-We first evaluate the detection performance of PRADA and suitable baselines.
-We compare our results to D\textsuperscript{3}QE~\cite{zhangD3QELearningDiscrete2025}, the only other detection method tailored to AR-generated images.
-Moreover, we include two training-free methods, RIGID~\cite{he2024rigidtrainingfreemodelagnosticframework} and AEROBLADE~\cite{rickerAEROBLADETrainingfreeDetection2024}.
-The latter is originally proposed as a detection method for \acp{LDM} and is based on the error between an image and its VAE reconstruction.
-Since in AR image generation a (VQ-)VAE converts images to token sequences during training, we can directly adapt it to our setting.
-We refer to this adaptation as AEROBLADE*.
-Taking inspiration from both D\textsuperscript{3}QE and AEROBLADE, we additionally analyze the mean-squared error between the continuous and discretized token representation (referred to as Quantization Err.).
-We also test the performance of the simple probability ratio $\Delta(x_t,c)$ and ICAS.
+We compare PRADA with six state-of-the-art detectors from the literature, including Corvi~\cite{corviDetectionSyntheticImages2023}, DRCT~\cite{chenDRCTDiffusionReconstruction2024}, RINE~\cite{koutlisLeveragingRepresentationsIntermediate2025}, RIGID~\cite{he2024rigidtrainingfreemodelagnosticframework}, B-Free~\cite{guillaroBiasfreeTrainingParadigm2025}, and D\textsuperscript{3}QE~\cite{zhangD3QELearningDiscrete2025}, the only other detection method tailored to AR-generated images.
+We additionally adapt AEROBLADE~\cite{rickerAEROBLADETrainingfreeDetection2024} (originally intended for \acp{LDM}) by computing the reconstruction error of the AR models' VQ-VAE (referred to as AEROBLADE*).
+Moreover, taking inspiration from both D\textsuperscript{3}QE and AEROBLADE, we analyze the mean-squared error between the continuous and discretized token representation (referred to as quantization error).
+We also test the performance of the simple probability ratio $\Delta(x_t,c)$ and ICAS with default ($a=1.75, b=1.3$) and finetuned parameters (obtained through a grid-seach on the domain $[0.05,10]^2$ on 250 real and 250 generated images per model).
 For all score-based methods (quantization error, $\Delta(x_t,c)$, ICAS, and PRADA), we obtain the final classification score by taking the maximum score from all class-to-image/text-to-image models, respectively.
 Note that we repeat PRADA's calibration procedure for five times with different train/test splits and initialization seeds.

+\Cref{tab:detection_results} shows the AUROC for PRADA and the aforementioned baselines.
+PRADA achieves comparable results across class-to-image models ($93.7\%$) and is particularly effective against text-to-image models ($99.4\%$), outperforming all but one of the baselines.
+At the same time, PRADA only requires training a tiny score function and provides interpretable attribution (see \Cref{sct:attribution}), which is more challenging than binary classification.
+Moreover, the low standard deviation across five runs demonstrates that our calibration procedure is highly robust.

+Using ground-truth prompts for text-to-image models (instead of captions extracted using BLIP2), we even achieve an average AUROC of 99.99\%.
+While this assumption is usually not met in practice, these results demonstrate the potential of leveraging likelihood information for AI-generated image detection.